Ayckbourn Chronology: 1986

 (City Limits, 11 September 1986)

-The Norman Conquests I was splashed across the paper as the greatest comedy playwright since Congreve.
+"If you survive you go in and out of fashion.
+Fashion can't be controlled.
+After The Norman Conquests I was splashed across the paper as the greatest comedy playwright since Congreve.
 Next year the cry was 'How dare Ayckbourn claim he's as great as Congreve!'"

 (City Limits, 11 September 1986)